energysistem/manuals/42505-Energy-eReader-SlimHD/en/09-principales-aplicaciones.md

 **Images**

-Here you will find all image files located in the internal memory or external microSD card.
+You will find here all image files located in the internal memory or external microSD card.

 Use the navigation keys to scroll through folders, press the selection button to enter into folders or open a picture, or press the back key to exit or go back.